· · ·

 Boat full of tourists glides into the cave for the Puerto Princesa River.

-The easiest way to experience it is by taking a Puerto Princesa Subterranean River tour directly from the city.
+The easiest way to experience it is by riding a scooter there yourself or taking a Puerto Princesa Subterranean River tour directly from the city.

 How Many Days Do You Need in Puerto Princesa?